The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Avoid

-- Influencing all known risk factors (synergistic effects!)
+- Influence on all known risk factors (synergistic effects!)

-- Regenerative therapy (e.g. stimulation of neuron formation)
+- Regenerative Therapy (z.B.
+Stimulation of neuron formation)

 - increasing life expectancy